meteofrance/meteonet/README.md

 ## Install basemap (Optional)

 If you want to plot nice maps, you will need the basemap library.
 The recommended installation method is using anaconda through the conda-forge channel (basemap is no longer uploaded to PyPI due to its size and non-python external dependencies).
+The basemap library is not managed anymore since 2020.
+You could have installation issues (cf Issues in this Gitlab project).
+It is planned to update the toolbox with a more recent library for basemaps.

 ```sh
 conda install -c anaconda basemap